UK guide • Ongoing costs • Practical advice

 Website maintenance cost in the UK

-In the UK, website maintenance commonly ranges from £25 to £150+ per month depending on the type of site, how often it changes, and how much support you need.
+In the UK, website maintenance commonly ranges from £25 to £150+ per month, depending on the type of site, how often it changes and how much support you want included.

 Security Backups Updates Support